anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 - and many [more](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing){:target="_blank"}!

-> We can also encode our data using it's attributes instead of the exact entity itself.
-For example, representing a user by their location + favorites as opposed to using their user ID.
+> We can also encode our data with hashing or using it's attributes instead of the exact entity itself.
+For example, representing a user by their location and favorites as opposed to using their user ID.
+These methods are great when we want to use features that suffer from the curse of dimensionality (lots of feature values for a feature but not enough data samples for each one) or [online learning](infrastructure.md#online-learning){:target="_blank"} scenarios.

 ### Extraction